All About Japanese JLPT 2026 Exam

 JLPT is the acronym for the Japanese-Language Proficiency Test.
 It was created in 1984 in Japan to assess and certify Japanese language skills.

-JLPT aims to verify the ability of non-native Japanese speakers through a reliable and standard assessment.
+The JLPT aims to verify the proficiency of non-native Japanese speakers through a reliable, standardized assessment.

-It measures the candidate’s Japanese knowledge through writing, reading comprehension, listening, grammar, and vocabulary.
+It assesses the candidate’s Japanese proficiency in writing, reading comprehension, listening, grammar, and vocabulary.
 Depending on the level, the test lasts 1.5 to 3 hours.

 Acceptance & Recognition